nicksheffield/formable/README.md

 #### `useFormable(data)`

 The `data` value passed into the hook represents the original data.
-This may change later, such as if an api call resolves.
+This is optional, and is allowed to change later, such as if an api call resolves.

 #### `get(key, defaultValue = '')`